Data Scientist with Healthcare domain expertise specializing in ML and AI.

-MS in Data Science, Artificial Intelligence specialization completed through Northwestern University in June 2022.
+MS in Data Science, Artificial Intelligence specialization, Northwestern University '22.

 View My LinkedIn Profile